akhilbond/akhilbond.github.io/Courses/Data_Structures/notes.md

 - Assume a 50% chance of target not being found
     - If target is found, then there is an equal probability at each position
     - Average Cost = [P(found) * cost if found] + [P(not found) * cost if not found]

+### Linked lists
+- Linked lists store an ordered list of data terms, all of the same type.
+- Most of the time we don't worry about what is 1^st, 2^nd, etc., but it can be more efficient to care about "What comes next?"
+- Each entry in the list contains a node.
+A node is a pointer from the current data element to the next.